 - 10.1.1 Record the incident in detail including the names of the pupil concerned as well as any pupils involved.
-They should also record accurately the date, time and place of the incident. - 10.1.2 Immediately pass the information on to the DSL or to the Head or the DDSL in the absence of the DSL. - 10.1.3 Reference will be made within 24 hours to an external agency if there is risk of significant harm, of if the incident involves a Child at Risk.
+They should also record accurately the date, time and place of the incident. - 10.1.2 Immediately pass the information on to the DSL or to the Head or the DDSL in the absence of the DSL. - 10.1.3 Reference will be made within 24 hours to an external agency if there is risk of significant harm, or if the incident involves a Child at Risk.

 For the avoidance of doubt, staff should feel equally comfortable reporting, or passing on concerns that may be considered 'low level'; in other words, that do not meet the threshold for immediate harm, but are nonetheless concerning.
 Any such concerns should be reported and passed on in the same way as outlined for other concerns in this Policy.
 As with all concerns and reports, the school will keep a record of all low-level concerns, to ensure that any inappropriate, concerning or problematic behaviour can be identified and addressed appropriately.
-This record will be held and monitored by the Deputy Head/DSL
+This record will be held and monitored by the Second Master.
+Low level concerns relating to agency staff and contractors will be reported to their agencies/employers.

-Further information on this can be found in the school's Low Level Concerns Policy
+Further information on this can be found in the school's Low Level Concerns Policy.